Introduction To The Poplar Tree

 The Variance of Plant Growth in Different Seasons

-Poplar trees known for their strong root system can reach up to 130 feet in diameter.
+Poplar trees known for their strong root system can reach up to 130 feet in height.
 However, they vary in their growth pattern over the seasons.

 The flowers of the tree appear early in the spring season even before leaves.
 Both, male and female flowers end up forming catkins that hang from the branches.